 How you prepare and eat vegetables greatly affects the amount of nutrients you get from them.
 Some should be eaten raw, while others should be cooked thoroughly.

-Dr. Amy Myers, Medical Director of Austin Ultrahealth Institute (USA), said that each type of vegetable contains its own nutrients and the way it is prepared affects the amount of nutrients absorbed.
+Dr. Amy Myers, Medical Director of the Austin Ultrahealth Institute (USA), said that each type of vegetable contains its own nutrients and the way it is prepared affects the amount of nutrients absorbed.

 "Improper cooking can cause nutrient loss and harm your health," says Amy Myers.